If you're looking to buy a used vehicle, you may be wondering if you need to leave a deposit.

 Northern Territory.
 No cooling-off period applies.

 ACT.
-After you've signed the purchase agreement you're entitled to a cooling-off period of three days.
-If you cancel during this time (must be cancelled in writing) the seller can charge you $100 or 1% of the purchase price, whichever is greater.
+Three business day cooling-off period when buying through dealer.
+You can cancel in writing and the seller can charge you $100 or 1% of the purchase price, whichever is greater.

 Elizabeth Barry was the lead editor for Finder.
 She has over 10 years' experience writing about a range of topics with a focus on personal finance.
 You’ll find her writing and commentary in a range of publications and media including Seven News, the ABC, MSN, the Irish Times and Singapore Business Review.
 See full bio